5022 Program Characteristics

 Summary Statement

-Services and activities which foster access to the aging/disability/long-term care system consist of intake and applicant screening; provision of information, assistance and referral services, at a minimum.
+Services and activities which foster access to the aging/disability/long-term services and supports (LTSS) consists at a minimum of intake and applicant screening and the provision of information, assistance and referral services.
 A comprehensive access system extends to the provision of advocacy, outreach, ombudsman services, eligibility determination, assignment of levels of care, service authorization, participant assessment, options and benefits counseling, care planning and care coordination.

 Goal